twse/random-stuff/README.md

 ## Manually bulk-adding names to Mozilla credits list via command line
 You won't receive any emails when your name is added - this will only see the message in the log.
 1. Clone the `mozilla/community-data` repository.
-2. Copy names of contributors from Mozilla-related websites such as translation projects.
+2. Copy names from Mozilla-related websites such as translation projects.
 3. Save the file as .csv (comma separated value).
 4. Add the contents to `names.csv` via `echo file.csv >> ../names.csv` and replace `file.csv` with whatever name you want.
 5. Commit the new file via `-a -m "message"` and replace it with whatever message you want.